Introduction

 Mirrors serve as your eyes in the back of your head, providing a clear view of what's happening around your vehicle without requiring you to turn your head constantly.
 Most vehicles come equipped with three main mirrors: the rearview mirror (center), the left side mirror, and the right side mirror.
 Each has a specific purpose.
 The rearview mirror gives you a direct view of what's behind you, while the side mirrors help you monitor adjacent lanes and blind spots.
 Properly adjusted mirrors can significantly reduce the risk of collisions, especially when changing lanes, merging, or reversing.

 The importance of mirror-checking cannot be overstated.
-According to the National Highway Traffic Safety Administration (NHTSA), a significant percentage of accidents occur due to blind spots or failure to notice vehicles in adjacent lanes.
+Now, according to the National Highway Traffic Safety Administration (NHTSA), a significant percentage of accidents occur due to blind spots or failure to notice vehicles in adjacent lanes.
 By making it a habit to check your mirrors every few seconds, you create a continuous loop of awareness that keeps you informed about the position of other vehicles, pedestrians, and obstacles.
 This practice is especially crucial in heavy traffic, on highways, and when driving in unfamiliar areas.

 Step-by-Step or Concept Breakdown